tcpyaap/WowPixelRotationBot/README.md

 2. `ConRO_Skills` (WoW addon in this repo)
    - This small addon converts ConRO's numeric recommendations into a set of tiny on-screen colored "pixels" (5x5 frames) placed in a fixed location inside the WoW client.
 Each pixel/frame represents a single recommendation slot and is colored according to ConRO's numeric output.
    - Files in this repo: `Addon/ConRO_Skills/ConRO_Skills.lua`, `Addon/ConRO_Skills/ConRO_Skills.toc`.
-The addon reads ConRO windows and maps recommendation numbers (0–9) to RGB colors.
+The addon reads ConRO windows and maps recommendation numbers (0–35, covering keys 0–9 and A–Z) to RGB colors.

 3. `RotationSender.au3` (AutoIt script)
    - An AutoIt script (Windows-only) that continuously samples the pixel locations produced by the `ConRO_Skills` addon, converts sampled colors back to recommendation indices and sends corresponding keyboard input to the WoW client to trigger the chosen spell.
-   - Important: the actual action indices (which are represented as numbers 0..9 by ConRO and mapped to colors by `ConRO_Skills`) come from ConRO itself — they are not user-configurable inside the sender.
+   - Important: the actual action indices (which are represented as numbers 0..35 by ConRO and mapped to colors by `ConRO_Skills`) come from ConRO itself — they are not user-configurable inside the sender.
 Instead, `RotationSender.au3` provides a GUI that controls which categories of ConRO proposals it will act on (for example: enable/disable Interrupts, Purges/Dispels, Defensive actions, or Attack/Rotation).
 The GUI also exposes timing controls (reaction delay, random % for that delay, keypress duration and its random %, and an absolute minimum delay between keys) so you can tune behaviour and add non-determinism to the timings.
    - File in this repo: `AutoIt/RotationSender.au3`.

 The chain is: ConRO -> ConRO_Skills (pixels) -> external pixel reader (AutoIt) -> simulated keypresses.